SuryanshAwasthi001/Journal-App/ReadME.md

 Scalable Journalling App
+Admin can create new admin users.
+Admin     can view all users

 User---->will log in to  see the welcome message with weather fetched from the external API the request will check the Redis cache before fetching data from the external API